davidf03/hcdocs/README.md

 3. Theme
 4. State

-(For the ordering collections of individual properties within classes, see [§Properties.PropertyOrder](#scss-file-structure-properties-order).)
+(For ordering collections of individual properties within classes, see [§Properties.PropertyOrder](#scss-file-structure-properties-order).)

 #### <a href="#scss-file-structure-general" name="scss-file-structure-general">#</a> General Structure and Formatting